-The standards required for admission are designed to protect the safety and well-being of clients whom its graduates will eventually serve in applied settings.
-Candidates for the degree must possess with or without reasonable accommodation(s), multiple abilities and skills including intellectual, conceptual, integrative, and quantitative abilities; and interpersonal, communication, behavioral, and personal skills and attributes including empathy, emotional self-awareness, and emotional maturity.
+The standards required for admission ad evaluation of progress are designed to protect the safety and well-being of clients and others whom graduates of the program will eventually serve in applied settings.
+Candidates will be evaluated on an ongoing basis, including in courses, practica, field experience, internship, capstone experiences, etc. Candidates for the degree must possess with or without reasonable accommodation(s), multiple abilities and skills.
+In additional to academic abilities and skills, candidates must possess intrapersonal, communication, behavioral, and personal attributes that are considered integral and necessary parts of professional functioning.
+Many of these correspond to the Profession-Wide Competencies assessed throughout the program.

-Candidates in professional psychology programs (at the doctoral, internship, and/or postdoctoral levels) should be aware that faculty, training staff, supervisors, and administrators have a professional, ethical, and potentially legal obligation to assess competence in the areas of emotional stability and well-being, interpersonal skills, professional development, and personal fitness for practice and to ensure-insofar as possible-that the candidates who complete the program are competent to manage future relationships (e.g., client, collegial, professional, public, scholarly, supervisory, teaching) in an effective and appropriate manner.
-Because of this commitment, the program strives not to advance, to recommend, or to graduate candidates with demonstrable problems (e.g., cognitive, emotional, psychological, interpersonal, technical, and ethical) that may interfere with professional competence to other programs, the profession, employers, or the public at large.
+Candidates should be aware - prior to program entry, and at the outset of training - that faculty, training staff, supervisors, and administrators have a professional, ethical, and potentially legal obligation to: (a) establish criteria and methods through which aspects of competence other than, and in addition to, a candidate's knowledge or skills may be assessed (including, but not limited to, emotional stability and well-being, interpersonal skills, professional development, capacity for self-care, and personal fitness for practice); and (b) ensure - insofar as possible - that the candidates who complete the program are competent to manage future relationships (e.g., client, collegial, professional, public, scholarly, supervisory, teaching) in an effective and appropriate manner.

+Because of this commitment, and within the parameters of their administrative authority, faculty, training staff, supervisors, and administrators must strive not to advance, recommend, or graduate candidates with demonstrable problems (e.g., cognitive, emotional, psychological, interpersonal, technical, and ethical) that may interfere with professional competence to other programs, the profession, employers, or the public at large.